-Proposed part 408 would initially consist of 5 subparts.
-(As indicated above, we will propose additional subparts in a subsequent NPRM.)
-Following is a list of each proposed subpart that includes a brief description of the contents of each proposed section in the subpart.
+New part 408 will initially consist of 5 subparts.
+(As indicated above, we will propose additional subparts in a subsequent notice of proposed rulemaking (NPRM).)
+Following is a list of each subpart that includes a brief description of the contents of each section in the subpart.